Adjective Position

 Coordinating conjunctions are small words that connect two or more grammatically equivalent words or phrases.
 The connected words might be adjectives, nouns, adverbs, verbs, or even independent clauses; the important thing is that they're equal and each one serves the same function in the sentence.

-Ce, cette, cet, and ces are demonstrative adjectives, which are used to indicate a specific noun or nouns.
-In French, they must agree with the noun(s) in number and sometimes gender.
+Demonstrative adjectives (this, that) are used to indicate a specific noun or nouns.
+In French, they must agree with the noun(s) in number and sometimes gender: ce, cette, cet, ces.

 When talking about something that happened in the past, the correct verb tense isn't always enough - sometimes you need a temporal expression to state just when it happened.
 The most common French temporal expressions are depuis and il y a, and they are not interchangeable.

 Devoir is a very common French verb with irregular conjugations and an unusual relationship to some of its English equivalents.
-Devoir has several meanings related to obligation, supposition, and expectation.
+It has several meanings related to obligation, supposition, and expectation.

 A direct object is a noun, whether person or thing, that someone or something acts upon or does something to.
 In both French and English, direct objects are often replaced with direct object pronouns (COD): me, te, le, la, nous, vous, les.